Saturday, 14 January 2017

 What is Q Fever?

-Q fever is a disease caused by the bacteria Coxiella burnetii.
-It is a zoonotic disease, meaning it is transmitted to humans by animals—most commonly sheep, goats, and cattle.
+Q fever is an infectious disease caused by the highly resilient bacteria Coxiella burnetii.
+It is classified as a zoonotic disease, meaning it is transmitted to humans by animals—most commonly sheep, goats, and cattle.

 Symptoms

-Many people infected with Q fever never show symptoms.
-If symptoms do appear, they usually start 2 to 3 weeks after exposure.
-Signs include:
+Surprisingly, many people infected with Q fever never show any symptoms at all.
+If clinical signs do appear, they usually start 2 to 3 weeks after the initial exposure to the bacteria.
+Common acute signs include:

 Causes & Transmission

-The bacteria Coxiella burnetii is found in the urine, feces, milk, and birth products (placenta/amniotic fluid) of infected animals.
-When these substances dry, the bacteria become part of barnyard dust that floats in the air.
+The Coxiella burnetii bacteria are incredibly hardy and are shed in the urine, feces, milk, and birth products (especially the placenta and amniotic fluid) of infected animals.
+When these contaminated substances dry out, the bacteria become part of the barnyard dust that floats in the air.

-Transmission: Humans usually get infected by inhaling these contaminated dust particles.
-The bacteria can travel long distances in the wind.
+Transmission: Humans almost always get infected by inhaling these contaminated, airborne dust particles.
+The bacteria can travel long distances in the wind, meaning you can contract Q fever even if you don't have direct physical contact with the infected animals.

 Risk Factors